 You cannot customize the Android OS — by default

 While it’s typically pretty easy to modify a Linux distribution at the operating system level, by default Android owners cannot access the underlying operating system on their smartphone or tablet, and sensitive partitions are locked down tight.
-However, the by default is important, as you can gain access to areas of your device that are normally closed off, by exploiting security flaws in the Android system, in a process known as rooting.
+However, by default is key here.
+You can gain access to areas of your device that are normally closed off, through a process known as rooting.